 The interactive Jurassic Quest exhibition visits Vancouver and Abbotsford in May.
 It features realistic dinosaurs, rides and other fun activities for kids.

-Dinosaurs at Jurassic Quest in 2023
+Dinosaurs at Jurassic Quest

 At the attraction the dinosaurs move in incredible ways, and some even walk with guests.
 Kids can enjoy special dinosaur-themed bouncy houses and even sit down for fun arts and crafts.
-Children can also dig for fossils like young paleontologists.
+Children can also dig for fossils as young paleontologists.

 Everyone is encouraged to photograph their progress in the Quest.
 After completing all of the objectives, children can usually get a prize at the end of their visit!